-The Board meets formally face to face at least four times a year (each over a two to three day period).
+The Board meets formally face to face at least four times a year (each over a one to two day period).
 Conferencing facilities provide greater ease of communications and meetings via this medium are held at six week intervals between face to face meetings.
 Additional ad-hoc meetings are held as required.
 Members of senior management attend and make presentations to the Board covering all aspects of the Company's operations.
 This provides an excellent opportunity for dialogue and networking, with management from all operations present.
-Non-executive Directors meet together without the Managing Director/CEO and management being present, prior to each of the four principal Board meetings.
-The number of meetings of the Board during the reporting period and the names on the attendance record are set out in the Directors' Report.
+Non-executive Directors meet together without the CEO and management being present, prior to each of the four principal Board meetings.
+The number of meetings of the Board during the reporting period and the names on the attendance record are set out in the Directors' Report of the Paladin Energy Ltd Annual Report 2016.